 Q: I hope you can do something about a recent trend in American language: the use of “no problem” instead of “you’re welcome” or “yes.”
 If I’m in a restaurant and ask for an extra napkin, the server says “no problem.”
 Why do I need to be told I’m not a problem?
 Am I the only person who finds “no problem” a problem?

 A: No, you’re not the only person who has a problem with “no problem.”
-But it’s no use hoping I can “do something about” it.
-I can only explain, maybe illuminate.
-I can’t stem the tides.
+But it’s no use hoping we can “do something about” it.
+We can only explain, maybe illuminate.
+We can’t stem the tides.

 Although many people seem to think this usage originated recently among the younger generation, it’s actually been around since the mid-1950s, according to the Oxford English Dictionary.